Functional Scaling Laws in Kernel Regression: Loss Dynamics and Learning Rate Schedules

 \subsection{LLM Pre-training}

-This subsection assesses the practical relevance of FSL -- originally derived for teacher–student kernel regression -- as a surrogate model for capturing the loss dynamics of LLM pre‑training.

-\paragraph*{FSL can fit and predict loss curves.} We first quantify the descriptive and predictive accuracy of FSL.
-Following the protocol of \cite{tissue2024scaling} and \cite{luo2024a}, we restrict attention to the post‑warmup portion of the training trajectory.
-Two LLaMA~\citep{touvron2023llama} models (400\,M and 1\,B) are trained on 20\,B tokens under three LRSs: cosine, WSD, and the 8‑1‑1~\citep{bi2024deepseek} are considered; see Figure~\ref{fig: optimalr-moe}(left) for a visualization.
+We now evaluate the practical utility of FSL as a surrogate model for capturing the loss dynamics of LLM pre‑training.
+Specifically, three popular LRSs: cosine, WSD, and the 8‑1‑1~\citep{bi2024deepseek} are considered; see Figure~\ref{fig: optimalr-moe}(left) for a visualization.
 In the 8‑1‑1 LRS, the learning rate is reduced by a factor $\sqrt{10}$ at 80\% and 90\% of the total token budget, yielding a final value that is $0.1$ times the peak learning rate.
 For more experiment details, we refer to Appendix~\ref{appendix:llm_pre-training}.

-For each model we (i) fit the FSL parameters on the loss curve obtained using the 8‑1‑1 LRS and (ii) deploy the fitted FSL to \emph{predict} the loss dynamics for the cosine and WSD schedules.
-Figure~\ref{fig: llm-fsl} demonstrates that FSL not only fits the 8‑1‑1 trajectory accurately but also generalizes reliably to the unseen WSD and cosine LRSs, across both model sizes.
+\paragraph*{FSL accurately fit and predict loss curves.} We first quantify the descriptive and predictive power of FSL.
+Following the protocol of \cite{tissue2024scaling} and \cite{luo2024a}, we restrict attention to the post‑warmup portion of the loss trajectory.
+Two Llama~\citep{touvron2023llama} models (400\,M and 1\,B) are trained on 20\,B tokens under the three LRSs.
+For each model we (i) fit the FSL parameters on the loss curve obtained using the 8‑1‑1 LRS and (ii) deploy the fitted FSL to \emph{predict} the loss curves of the cosine and WSD schedules.
+Figure~\ref{fig: llm-fsl} demonstrates that FSL not only fits the 8‑1‑1 trajectory accurately but also generalizes reliably to the unseen WSD and cosine schedules for both model sizes.

-\paragraph*{The FSL‑optimal LRS.} We next ask whether the fitted FSL can be leveraged to \emph{design} better LRSs.
-To this end, we numerically minimize the terminal risk over the space of LRSs using the fitted FSL.
-This experiment employs a 1B-parameter mixture-of-experts QwenMoE model~\citep{yang2024qwen25}, trained on 20B tokens using the same three LRSs.
+\paragraph*{The FSL‑optimal LRS is WSD-like.} We next leverage the fitted FSL to \emph{design} improved LRSs.
+Specifically, we numerically minimize the final-step loss over the space of LRSs using the fitted FSL.
+This experiment employs a 1B-parameter QwenMoE model~\citep{yang2024qwen25}, trained on 20B tokens using the same three LRSs.
 We fit the FSL using the trajectory from the 8-1-1 LRS and numerically solve for the FSL-optimal LRS.
-The model is then trained under this FSL-optimal schedule, using the same compute budget, and compared against the baseline LRSs.
+The model is then trained under this FSL-optimal LRS, using the same compute budget, and compared against the baseline LRSs.